 Dermabrasion has taken many forms through the years, both as professional and at-home treatments, and new versions have often gained serious momentum as the newest fad in anti-aging.
 We have seen everything from dermabrasion with a soft brush, a rough loofah-like sponge (the “Buff-Puff”), a grainy over-the-counter scrub with ground-up apricot pits (St. Ives Apricot Scrub - By the way, please, please don’t use this on your face!
-You might as well tear into your skin with industrial sand paper), expensive automatic rotating brushes (Mia, Clarisonic, etc) and more.
-Professional, in office treatments have taken the forms of microdermabrasion; using a rotating tip or tiny crystals and suction to remove dead cells.
+You might as well tear into your skin with industrial sandpaper), expensive automatic rotating brushes (Mia, Clarisonic, etc) and more.
+Professional, in-office treatments have taken the form of microdermabrasion; using a rotating tip or tiny crystals and suction to remove dead cells.

 A more recent version is called “dermaplaning”, which uses a sterile surgical scalpel to gently scrape the surface of the skin.
 (Dermaplaning has the added benefit of removing the fine vellus hairs from the face)